 '''

 def square_and_rooter(x):

-"""Returns the square root of self times self."""
+"""Return the square root of self times self."""

+...

 '''

 In general, follow the comment section of PEP 8#comments (the "Python Style Guide").
+More information about docstrings can be found at PEP 0257#specification (The Docstring Conventions Guide).